gatero/gocker/README.md

   example:
     .gocker/gocker.sh destroy -<a|d|i>

-In all cases you need invocke gocker as follows:
+In all cases you need use gocker as follows:

 .gocker/gocker.sh <command> <options>